Jason Bristol - Sports Director

 A graduate of the Villanova University School of Law, Charlie began his career on the campaign staff of President Ronald Reagan and has served as an Attorney, College professor (Dickinson, Lebanon Valley and Gettysburg Colleges) and been a Republican candidate for the United States Congress.

-Charlie is the (Republican) political analyst for WHP-TV21, the Harrisburg CBS affiliate and regularly appears in both statewide and national media.
+Charlie is the Republican political analyst for CBS 21 and regularly appears in both statewide and national media.
 He has been quoted in virtually every major newspaper in the country.

 Elected as both a Delegate and an Alternate Delegate to the Republican National Convention, Charlie has also been appointed as an Alternate Delegate-at-Large.